- Advising and Curriculum

 How long does it take to earn the certificate?

 That depends.
 Most students attend part time and take three or four semesters to finish.
-Going full time, and with approval from the TPW director, you may be able to finish within one calendar year.
+Going full time, and with approval from the TPW coordinator, you may be able to finish within one calendar year.

 How much does it cost to earn the certificate?